 |Life Span||Basset hounds live between 12-13 years on average.|

 Basset hounds are very loyal but tend to be self-sufficient and aren’t overly affectionate.
-Though they’re on the smaller side in stature, they aren’t always great in small apartment living due to their commanding and distinctive barking.
+Though they’re on the smaller side in stature, they aren’t always great at living in a small flat due to their commanding and distinctive barking.
 Bassets are great with other dogs and for people who are patient and willing to bond with them over a long period of time.

 Whether to adopt or to work with a breeder for your new basset hound puppy is a personal choice that requires research.
 Thankfully, there are many resources out there to help you find a rescue or breeder that offers healthy, ethically-sourced basset hound puppies.